pureconfig/pureconfig/README.md

 scala.util.Try[FooOpt] = Success(FooOpt(None))
 ```

-However, if you want to allow your custom `ConfigConverts` to handle missing
+However, if you want to allow your custom `ConfigConvert`s to handle missing
 keys, you can extend the `AllowMissingKey` trait.
-For `ConfigConverts` extending
+For `ConfigConvert`s extending
 `AllowMissingKey`, a missing key will issue a call to the `from` method of the
 available `ConfigConvert` for that type with a `null` value: